cristinaponcela/cristinaponcela.github.io/_posts/2025-05-28-Integrating the KICK Categories API.md

 ```

 For the search query, we added a minimum limit of 3 characters to avoid unnecessary requests or results being too long.
-All requests should be wrapped in an auth wrapper, which checks if the token is expired, and if it is it refreshes it and then does the reuest.
+All requests should be wrapped in an auth wrapper, which checks if the token is expired, and if it is it refreshes it and then does the request.

 ```typescript
 interface KickApiError extends Error {